Millennials on Social Media Statistics 2026: 45+ Data Points Brands Must Know

 In the U.S. alone, Millennials number around 72 million, making them one of the largest generational groups.
 Their influence extends across culture, technology, the economy, and—most notably—digital communication.

-Millennials are tech-savvy and adaptable, value-driven, experience-oriented, socially connected, and financially pressured.
+Millennials are tech-savvy and adaptable, value driven, experience oriented, socially connected, and financially pressured.

 Millennials are a bridge between the old and new, connecting the world before the internet with today’s digital age and shaping how we live, work, and communicate.